redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 If you set `PERFORMANCE_TRACKING_LABEL_PREFIX` environment variable, its value will be appended to the performance tracking labels (for example: `rapid-processing-all` for `PERFORMANCE_TRACKING_LABEL_PREFIX=rapid`)
 ### Testing
 We use jest framework for automated testing.
 Test files are located in the `test` folder.
 We test each fetcher separately (fetchers tests are located in the `test/fetchers` folder).
-We also have integration tests in the `test/integration` folder and tests for separate modules: - EvmPriceSigner
+We also have integration tests in the `test/integration` folder and tests for separate modules:

+- EvmPriceSigner.spec.ts
-- ManifestParser
+- ManifestParser.spec.ts
-- median-aggregator
+- median-aggregator.spec.ts
-- PricesService
+- PricesService.spec.ts

 You can run the tests in the following way:
 ```bash